woodban/Landslide-detector/README.md

 ## Abstract

-This project proposes a **cost-effective Landslide Detection System** designed for the timely detection and warning of potential geological hazards.
+This project proposes a **cost effective Landslide Detection System** designed for the timely detection and warning of potential geological hazards.
 Landslides pose significant risks to life, property, and infrastructure, often occurring suddenly and with little warning.
-The system uses an **Arduino UNO** microcontroller to integrate a **Soil Moisture Sensor (e.g., FC-28)** and an **SW-420 Vibration Sensor** to monitor critical environmental parameters: **soil saturation** and **ground instability**.
+The system uses an **Arduino UNO** microcontroller to integrate a **Soil Moisture Sensor** and an **SW-420 Vibration Sensor** to monitor critical environmental parameters: **soil saturation** and **ground instability**.
 Utilizing these inputs, the system provides real-time alerts through a **16x2 I2C LCD display** and an **buzzer**, thereby enhancing public safety and enabling proactive responses to potential landslide conditions.

 ---